verbiscms/verbis/docs/templates/functions/Date & Time.md

 ## duration

-Formats a given amount of seconds as a `time.Duration`
+Formats a given number of seconds as a `time.Duration`.

 ### Accepts: